webforms-core/Web_forms_classes/csharp/README.md

 ## How to work with WebForms Core in C# (Razor Pages (ASP.NET Core))

-To use WebForms Core, first copy the WebForms class file in this directory to your project.
+To use WebForms Core, first install WFC package or copy the WebForms class file in this directory to your project.
 Then create a new View file similar to the one below.

 Place the following view in the "Pages" directory in the project path.